kwong70/LidHeightPrivacyPolicy/privacy-policy.md

 This Privacy Policy is effective as of July 23rd, 2020 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.

+## Contact Us

+If you have any questions or comments, please email rbw2217@gmail.com.